-As many visitors still enjoy the concept of buffet dining, we thought it would be helpful to maintain a list of which buffets are open in Las Vegas.
-We’ll keep our compilation of buffets open in Las Vegas updated, and we’re hoping it grows as life returns to normal.
+As many visitors still enjoy the concept of buffet dining, I thought it would be helpful to maintain a list of which buffets are open in Las Vegas.
+Hopefully, it grows as life continues to normalize.

 Note: Buffet hours and pricing change frequently.
 I’ll do my best to keep this rundown updated, but will also link out to each buffet’s website so you can double-check hours of operation and price before making the trip!

 Buffets Open on the Las Vegas Strip